z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

   *  Made for the Spectrum Next.
 The z80n `mul de` and the z180 `mlt nn` multiply instructions are used to full advantage to accelerate all floating point calculations.

-  *  Mantissa calculations are done with 11-bits and 5-bits for rounding.
+  *  Mantissa calculations are done with 16-bits (11-bits plus 5-bits for rounding).
 Rounding is a simple method, but can be if required it can be expanded to the IEEE standard with a performance penalty.

-  *  Derived functions are calculated with a 16-bit internal mantissa calculation path, without rounding, to provide the maximum accuracy when repeated multiplications and additions are required.
-This is equivalent to a fused multiply-add process.
+  *  All functions are calculated with a 16-bit internal mantissa calculation path, without rounding, to provide the maximum accuracy when repeated multiplications and additions are required.

   *  Higher functions are written in C, for maintainability, and draw upon the intrinsic functions including the square root, square, and polynomial evaluation, as well as the 4 standard arithmetic functions.